Research

 Improved Bounds on Rainbow \(k\)-partite Matching

-Research conducted through Duluth REU program in 2025.
+Research conducted through the Duluth REU program in 2025.

 (arXiv)